Saikamesh/Mindful-Tiktok/README.md

 # Instructions

-To learn how to construct your own query, use the [tiktok documentation](https://developers.tiktok.com/doc/research-api-specs-query-videos/)
+To learn how to construct your own query, see [here](./howToQuery.md) or refer to the [tiktok documentation](https://developers.tiktok.com/doc/research-api-specs-query-videos/)

-Perform a query
+Performing a query

 ```